OpenLiberty/cloud-hosted-guides/instructions/guide-deploying-and-packinging-applications/instructions.md

 ```
 {: codeblock}

-Similarily, access the /health/live endpoint by visiting or running the Liveness health check URLto view the data:
+Similarly, access the /health/live endpoint by visiting or running the Liveness health check URL to view the data:

 ```
 curl http://localhost:9080/health/live